klapacz/minlib.js/README.md

 # minlib.js

-Minlib.js is small (~0.8kb minified) javascript library to event listener and queryselector.
+Minlib.js is small and simple javascript library to adding event listeners and searching elements by CSS selectors.

 file (ES6)    | weight
 --------------|-------------